{{ summaryHeading }}

 DOCX

-A modern Word document format based on an Open XML package.
+A modern Word document format stored as an Office Open XML package.

 WordprocessingML

-The XML markup used for word-processing document content such as paragraphs, runs, tables, and text.
+The XML vocabulary used for word-processing content such as paragraphs, runs, tables, and drawings.

 Package Ledger